 'To better comprehend the ipseity, we must accentuate the rationale of the seity'.

 'It is often thought that our worse foes are others, yet the worst foe is the inner half of ourselves that is the beast we conceal'.

-'The question is, if the natural reference of our observation is from things established and transparent to us, to things that are transparent and established by nature, then the cognoscible things to us are not identical, as those things known with a contingency?
+'The question is, if the natural reference of our observation is from things established and transparent to us, to things that are transparent and established by nature, then are the cognoscible things to us not identical, as those things known with a contingency?
 How could any first principle be considered valid, when the observation is based not on the criterion of that first principle, instead, on the falsehood of an observation that does not establish the relevancy of that first principle?'

 'I have analysed the conductual behaviour of people in incidents, when a particular or accidental event occurs that people either react, with the instinctive impulse of humanity or the blatant demonstration of indifference'.

 'To reach the ultimate state of enlightenment, you must first reach the ultimate state of consciousness'.

 'Meditation enables you to discover the oneness in you and empower the oneness of the mind, body and soul'.

 'Life is the deceitful illusion of death and death is the sober realisation of life'.